 Torrie received a shocking diagnosis of a rare blood disease at nine years old.
 Two weeks before her diagnosis, Torrie noticed some unusual symptoms while she was at a dance competition with a sore throat, loss of appetite, and a mysterious rash.
 She was admitted with a low platelet count, and soon after had no platelet count at all so she was airlifted to the Pediatric Intensive Care Unit by the Saskatchewan Paediatric Transport Team.

 She was soon diagnosed with Thrombotic Thrombocytopenic Purpura (TTP) Autoimmune Blood Disease which can be fatal if not treated right away.
-Luckily for Torrie, a new Pheresis machine was purchased just six months prior to her diagnosis.
+Luckily for Torrie, a new Pheresis machine was purchased by donors just six months prior to her diagnosis.
 Without the Pheresis machine, children like Torrie would have to travel out of province for treatment – a long trip for a child in such a critical condition.

 Sign up for our newsletterJoin